fivetran/dbt_servicenow/models/docs.md

 Indicates whether the Change Advisory Board (CAB) approval is required for the change request.
 {% enddocs %}

+{% docs is_cab_required %}
+Indicates whether the Change Advisory Board (CAB) approval is required for the change request.
+{% enddocs %}

 {% docs change_plan %}
 Information about the plan or process for implementing the changes associated with the current record.
 {% enddocs %}